top of page

 "Industry and the government are claiming that they have to cut the old-growth in order to sustain jobs.
 But if the province has a truly sustainable model, which they claim to, then theoretically there should be enough second and third growth harvesting to keep them going.
 What they’re saying now is that maybe they don’t have as much as they would have liked because of climate change, wildfires and pine beetle infestations.
 They knew climate change has been coming for a long time.
 All of a sudden, they don’t have enough of what they call an interim supply."
 [12]

-Because of the unsustainable logging practices that started in 1848 when the Hudson’s Bay Company established a mill in the Fort Victoria [13] that have been exacerbated by climate change, even if the remaining old-growth is taken, it is inevitable that the current system has to transition.
+Because of the unsustainable logging practices that started in 1848 when the Hudson’s Bay Company established a mill in Fort Victoria [13] and began to destroy the pristine ecosystems of the west coast—the effects of which have been exacerbated by climate change—even if the remaining old-growth is taken, it is inevitable that the current system has to transition.
 However, the people tied to the ideology of take-now-and-don’t-think-about-later refuse to hear this; they refuse to hear that the transition to eco-forestry is the only way British Columbia will be able to have any kind of forestry industry at all.
 All the approximately 35,000 people currently employed by the industry who accuse the protesters of taking away their jobs, will, ironically, lose their jobs anyway.

 The Grandfather Tree